-Welcome to you all and before I start the hotel manager has advised me to inform you, that for health & safety reasons, none of you should get up and stand on the tables during my standing ovation.
-Thank you to everyone for coming from near and far, even America – What a schlep, but I hope it will be worth it.
+Welcome to you all and before I start, the hotel manager has advised me to inform you, that for health and safety reasons, none of you should get up and stand on the tables during my standing ovation.
+Thank you to everyone for coming from near and far, even America.
+What a schlep, but I hope it will be worth it.

-There are 2 very special people to thank without whom I wouldn’t be here today, no I don’t mean the taxi driver or the bus driver, but of course the worlds best number 1 mum and dad.
+There are two very special people to thank without whom I wouldn’t be here today.
+No, I don’t mean the taxi driver or the bus driver, but of course the world's best number one mum and dad.

 Now that I am a man: Mum, could I stay up beyond 4.30pm and watch things a bit more adult than Tele-Tubbies.

 Now that I am a man: Dad, shall we, negotiate a sensible allowance.